Skip to content

 When do we start?

 Immediately.
 In fact, there’s no time to waste.
 Any brand that starts moving on this now will have the added benefit of being able to test their brand publisher strategy while the existing cookies ecosystem is still in place.
-Brands will have time to refine their strategy until the end of 2023 when Google removes third-party cookies, then – all that tracking data linked to third-party cookies goes dark.
+Brands will have time to refine their strategy until Google finally removes third-party cookies, then – all that tracking data linked to third-party cookies goes dark.

 What B2B businesses need to be doing is building a first party data strategy.
 There’s no time to rest on our laurels, we need to be testing new solutions now.